MarioAriasC/bruno/README.md

 ## Status

 The book ([Writing An Interpreter In Go](https://interpreterbook.com/)) is fully implemented.
-Pepa will not have a compiler implementation
+Bruno will not have a compiler implementation

 ## Commands